Winter 2026/Spring 2027 new data forms and online reporting (HealthMap) associated with the MMRRA

 Jennette's Pier was awarded $98K from the federal Prescott Grant Program for FY2023-2025

-New Legislation: Marine Mammal Research and Response Act (MMRRA) & 2022 PEIS Finialized
+New Legislation: Marine Mammal Research and Response Act (MMRRA) & 2022 PEIS Finalized

 NC Aquariums Stranding Agreement was approved

-Enrichment Lecture Series for our volunteers and staff
+February 2024: Enrichment Lecture Series for our volunteers and staff.

 This winter, we plan to kick off an Enrichment Lecture Series for our volunteers and staff to attend.
-These lectures will range in topics from stranding history, species ecology and behavior, current trends, and science and research.
+These lectures will cover a range of topics, including stranding history, species ecology and behavior, current trends, and science and research.
 We will strive to create a community where all can get involved and engage in discussion with leaders in the field of marine mammalogy.

 To register to attend, click here